tanmatt/QuoteOfTheDay/README.md

 - Sat Mar 23 07:00:08 2024 | Winning is half the battle.
 Losing is the other half. - Humble
 - Sun Mar 24 07:00:12 2024 | Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln
 - Mon Mar 25 07:00:07 2024 | The words were on their way, and when they arrived, she would hold them in her hands like clouds, and she would ring them out like the rain. - Markus Zusak
+- Tue Mar 26 07:00:08 2024 | Quarrels often arise in marriages when the bridal gifts are excessive. - Antisthenes